|Oracle® Fusion Middleware Application Adapter for J.D. Edwards OneWorld User's Guide for Oracle WebLogic Server

 Once you have finished defining one or more records for each transaction type and order type, you must manually start the outbound scheduler subsystem process.

-Type BV in the Fast Path field and press Enter.
+Type BV in the Fast Path field and press Enter, as shown in Figure A-5.

-The Work With Batch Versions - Available Versions window opens.
+The Work With Batch Versions - Available Versions window is displayed, as shown in Figure A-6.

-Type R00460 in the Batch Application field and click Find.
+Type R00460 in the Batch Application field and click Find, as shown in Figure A-7.

 Select Interoperability Generic Outbound Subsystem UBE (XJDE0001) and click Select.